BrooksLabUCSC/flair/README.md

 ```sh
 python junctions_from_sam.py -s <shortreads.sam>|<shortreads.bam> -n outname
 ```
 The file that can be supplied to flair-correct with `-j` is in the output file `outname_junctions.bed`.
 It is recommended that the user remove infrequently used junctions i.e. junctions with few supporting junction reads, which are in the 5th column of the junction bed file.
-For example, if you wanted to do the filter out junctions with fewer than 3 short reads, you could use `awk '{ if ($5 >= 3) { print } }' outname.sj_junctions.bed > outname.filtered.bed`.
+For example, if you wanted to do the filter out junctions with fewer than 3 supporting short reads, you could use `awk '{ if ($5 > 2) { print } }' outname.sj_junctions.bed > outname.filtered.bed`.

 Alternatively, the `-j` argument for flair-correct can also be generated using STAR.
-STAR 2-pass alignment of short reads produces a compatible splice junction file (`SJ.out.tab`).
+STAR 2-pass alignment of short reads automatically produces a compatible splice junction file (`SJ.out.tab`).
 We recommend filtering out junctions with few uniquely mapping reads (column 7).

 ### <a name="collapse"></a>flair collapse